 - Tiredness, feeling worn out, chronic fatigue, or fibromyalgia6

 - Strong cravings for sugar and refined carbohydrates

 - Autoimmune diseases such as Hashimoto’s, rheumatoid arthritis, lupus, ulcerative colitis, scleroderma, or multiple sclerosis

 You likely noticed that although Candida lives in your gut, many of those symptoms affected other areas of the body.
 So how does a fungus in your gut wreak havoc on so many areas of your body?
 Candida overgrowth breaks down the walls of your intestine and leads to leaky gut.

-It may surprise you to learn that your gut lining is only one cell layer thick, and is held together by tight junctions.
+It may surprise you to learn that your gut lining is only one cell layer thick.
+Those cells are held together by tight junctions.
 These junctions act as a drawbridge, allowing teeny tiny boats (micronutrients in food) that are meant to travel back and forth to go under the bridge without a problem.
 This is an important system that allows vital nutrients from the food you eat to be absorbed into your bloodstream.

 However, an overgrowth of Candida damages your gut lining, causing the drawbridge to go up and allowing bigger boats that aren’t meant to travel through to cross over, including toxins, microbes, proteins, and partially digested food particles.
-This, in turn, can lead to a myriad of symptoms, many of which coincide with symptoms of Candida overgrowth.
+When this happens, you have leaky gut.
+It can lead to a myriad of symptoms, many of which coincide with symptoms of Candida overgrowth.

 Signs of Leaky Gut

 - Digestive issues, including diarrhea, constipation, gas, bloating, IBS and IBD

 - Skin problems, including eczema, rosacea, and rashes